Table of Contents

 Note

-Bundle ID and Package Name can be modified later, but with limited attempts.
-If you have a specific application package name, you may enter your own.
+The Bundle ID and Package Name can be changed later, but the number of changes is limited.
+If you have a specific application package name, you can also fill in your own package name.

-1. Configure your Mega cloud localization library information in the Mega Block section of the Project Settings panel;
+4. Configure the information of your Mega cloud localization library to the Mega Block item in the Project Settings panel;

 Mega Config Guide